bdtren/react-native-external-keyboard-listener/README.md

 subscription.remove();
 ```

-## Notice: In iOS, when you active TextInput some special key might not be listenable
+## Notice: In iOS, when you active TextInput some special keys might not be listenable
 To get over that issue, you might have to follow these steps:

   1- Run the command: